kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

 The recommended route is to run Jekyll throughout Windows Subsystem for Linux, using Ubuntu.
 You will need to Activate WSL and install Ubuntu, on this (check [this](https://ubuntu.com/wsl) guide).
 Mac and Linux users can use their usual command line.

 #### Install Jekyll and get gems for our website
+1. Open Ubuntu WSL in Windows or command line in Mac or Linux
 1. run: 'sudo gem install jekyll'
 1. run: 'sudo gem install jekyll bundler'
 1. 'cd' into the KITAB website directory (the GitHub repository that you downloaded in in the step above)
 1. run 'bundle update' - this uses the website's specs to get the appropriate gems and versions
 1. At this stage (or the following stage) you may find that you get an error telling you that some of your gems are the wrong version.
-To fix this run gem install 'gem-version' (where you give the name of the gem specified in the error and the version specified).
+To fix this run gem install 'gem -v version' (where you give the name of the gem specified in the error and the version specified, e.g. 'gem install kramdown -v 1.1.0').
 To troubleshoot these issues it is recommend you search for the error in google and follow a stack exchange thread - almost all of the errors you will encounter will be resolved there.
 1. to check everything is installed correctly run 'bundle exec jekyll serve'.
 This will serve the website locally.
 1. Navigate to the local server address given in the command line to see the local instance of the website.

 #### Checking your changes by running Jekyll locally
 Whenever you make any changes to the website, you can use the following steps to check how those updates look in your browser before pushing them to the main website.
 1. Open WSL Ubuntu in Windows or command line in Mac or Ubuntu
+1. 'cd' into the directory containing the website files
 1. run : 'bundle exec jekyll serve'.
 1. Navigate to the local server in the browser to look at your changes.
 1. Use 'ctrl' + 'c' to end the local server process (it is recommended that you do this before making further changes).